MattLantin/CU_Project_3_BackEnd/README.md

 ### Dependencies
 1. Flask
-2. SQLAlchemy
+2. Flask-CORS
-3. PostgreSQL
+3. SQLAlchemy
-4. SQlite3
+4. PostgreSQL
+5. Sqlite3

 ### Installing

 Database Files Importing.
 All files found in the "Data" directory.
-* PostgresSQL:
+* PostgresSQL (recommended):
-	1. Using pgadmin create a database called "SugeryCharges"
+	1. Using pgAdmin create a database called "SugeryCharges"
 	2. Run the QuickDBD-SQL.sql
 	3. Import the "drg.csv", "providers.csv", and "drg_records.csv" in that order
-	4. update the Flask/app.py with the proper credentials for the PostgreSQL database
+	4. update the Flask/app.py with the proper credentials for the PostgreSQL database.
+Make sure to uncomment this line and comment the sqlite line.
 * SQlite:
-	1. By default the Flask app is setup to use the SurgeryCharges.sqlite3 file.
+	1. By default the Flask app is setup to use the SurgeryCharges.sqlite3 file in the Data directory.
+Depending on if you are on Windows or MacOS please edit the app.py file to point to the correct location of this file.

 ### Executing Flask backend

 1. Download source code from GitHub
-2. Change to installation directory
+2. Change to "installation location"/Flask directory
-3. Execute "python Flask/app.py"
+3. Execute "python app.py"
 4. Open http://localhost:5015/view in Browser